read these before you send me an email, post a question on my Yahoo

 clean.
 When you experience a night that allows this type of

-of my optics, you will forget all about the numbers.
+of our optics, you will forget all about the numbers.

 ordered with a less stringent specification (which is often appropriate

-for non-astronomical uses) are guaranteed to that specification.
+for non-astronomical uses such as LIDAR) are guaranteed to that

-you have a question about a mirror that I have made, such as in the
+you have a question about a mirror that we have made, such as in the

-case that you are buying a used mirror, please contact me so that I can
+case that you are buying a used mirror, please contact us so that we can

 provide the serial number and the size and focal ratio of the mirror.